 You’ve finished your braces or Invisalign treatment, you have a beautiful new smile, but now you want those pearly whites to be even whiter!
 Can you just buy some whitening gel on Amazon and put it in your Essix (clear) retainer we made you?

-We don’t recommend using your retainer for teeth whitening because whitening gel functions best when a certain thickness of gel sits on the surface of your teeth.
+We used to not recommend using your retainer for teeth whitening because whitening gel functions best when a certain thickness of gel sits on the surface of your teeth.
 Most products are made with hydrogen peroxide or carbamide peroxide, which bleaches teeth by reacting with both surface and deep stains and altering their chemical structure to eliminate the discoloration.

-Why your retainers aren’t effective for whitening your teeth:
+Why your retainers might not be as effective for whitening your teeth:

 Why the customized whitening trays we make you are ideal for bleaching your teeth: